dieram3/competitive-programming-library/README.md

 # Competitive Programming Utilities

 ## Introduction
-CP-utils is a recopilation of typical algorithms and data structures used in competitive programming contests.
-It is intended to be used mainly in online contests, so you can copy and paste the source code.
-However, by the fact that in some contests you have to type everything, the source code is maintained short (but not so short, because generallity and ease of use is another target).
+CP-utils is a library that contains implementations of typical algorithms and data structures used in programming contests.
+It is intended to be used mainly in online contests, where you can copy and paste code easily.
+However, by the fact that in some programming contests you have to type everything from scratch, the source code is maintained short (but not so short because generality and ease of use is another important target of the library).

 ## Modules